adeekshith/watomatic/docs/README.md

 <script href="language.js"></script>

-# Atomatic - Auto reply for messaging apps
+# Atomatic – Auto Reply for Messaging Apps

-Atomatic sends an automated reply to everyone contacting you on supported messaging apps.
-This is especially useful if you are planning to migrate away from them but can also be used as a vacation responder.
+Tired of being interrupted when you’re busy, driving, or just offline?
+Atomatic has you covered.
+Whether you’re working, on vacation, or just taking a break, Atomatic automatically replies to incoming messages across supported messaging apps—so your contacts are always in the loop.

+Atomatic is the smarter way to stay responsive without lifting a finger.

 <a href='https://play.google.com/store/apps/details?id=com.parishod.watomatic&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='assets/en_badge_web_generic.png' height="60" /></a>
 <a href='https://f-droid.org/en/packages/com.parishod.watomatic/'><img alt='Get it on F-Droid' src='https://f-droid.org/badge/get-it-on.svg' height="60" /></a>